Alicia Bárcena: Early beginnings

-She was the Founding Director of the Earth Council in Costa Rica until 1995.
+Bárcena was the Founding Director of the Earth Council in Costa Rica until 1995.
 The Earth Council is a non-governmental organization in charge of the follow-up of the agreements reached in the United Nations Conference on Environment and Development (UNCED) held in Rio de Janeiro, Brazil, in 1992.

-She collaborated in the UNCED Secretariat as Principal Officer in charge of various topics related to Agenda 21.
+Bárcena collaborated in the UNCED Secretariat as Principal Officer in charge of various topics related to Agenda 21.